jessecusack/scientific-workflow/HPC_clusters.md

 conda config --set channel_priority strict
 ```

-## Starting jupyter lab on a computer node (the easy way using jupyter-forward)
+## Using jupyter lab remotely

+I will demonstrate how I would start a jupyter lab session on Rutger's HPC, [Amarel](https://oarc.rutgers.edu/resources/amarel/).

+### The easy way with `jupyter-forward`

 The package [jupyter forward](https://github.com/NCAR/jupyter-forward) makes starting jupyter lab on a remote machine an easy 1-command process.
 For this to work, you need to have 1) installed Miniconda on the HPC 2) installed jupyter lab on the HPC and 3) installed `jupyter-forward` on your own computer.